The Simpsons Theme

 "The Simpsons Theme", also referred to as "The Simpsons Main Title Theme" in album releases, is the theme music of the animated television series The Simpsons.
-It plays during the opening sequence and was composed by Danny Elfman in 1989, after series creator Matt Groening approached him requesting a theme.
+It was composed by Danny Elfman in 1989, after series creator Matt Groening approached him requesting a theme, and plays during the opening sequence of the show.
 The piece has been noted by Elfman as the most popular of his career.

 Recording

-Groening showed Elfman a rough edit of the opening sequence in their initial meeting, where Elfman suggested "something retro" since it had "such a classic feel."
-He wrote the tune "in the car on the way home from the meeting."
-He recorded the demo in his home studio later that day.
-Elfman sang the three opening notes of "The Simpsons" himself with two friends.
+Groening showed Elfman a rough edit of the opening sequence in their initial meeting, where Elfman suggested "something retro" since it had "such a classic feel".
+He wrote the tune "in the car on the way home from the meeting" and recorded the demo in his home studio later that day.
+Elfman sang the three opening notes of The Simpsons himself with two friends.
+He described it as one of his easiest compositions.
+The theme is in the Lydian dominant scale (or 'acoustic scale').

 The theme was re-arranged during season 2, and the current arrangement by Alf Clausen was introduced at the beginning of season 3.
 It has also been edited many times to coincide with edits of various lengths for the opening sequence, and there have been extended edits and re-recordings for lengthened opening sequences.
 Several versions of the saxophone solo riff, ostensibly played by character Lisa Simpson in the animated sequence, have been created over the course of the series.
-The theme is in the acoustic scale.

 A slightly different arrangement of the theme usually plays over the end credits of the show.
 Originally, there were two main versions of the closing theme, with the longer version ending in a lower key.
 Both versions were re-arranged for season 3, but only the short version was in use by the time the show switched domestic production from Klasky Csupo to Film Roman in season 4, and that version was edited to be even shorter by the end of season 6.
 The alternate longer closing theme however resurfaced in a handful of post-season 4 episodes, but mostly in credit sequences that do not play music during the first half of the sequence (either with dialogue heard underneath or video footage playing under the first half of the credits).

 Awards

 The Simpsons theme has won the National Music Award for "Favorite TV Theme" in 2002 and the BMI TV Music Award three times in 1996, 1998, and 2003.
-It was also nominated for the Primetime Emmy Award for Outstanding Main Title Theme Music in 1990.
+It was also nominated for the Primetime Emmy Award for Outstanding Original Main Title Theme Music in 1990.